-- At Marton we want children to be inspired and creative in their writing so they are able to write for relevant and meaningful purposes.
+- At Marton-cum-Grafton, we want children to be inspired and creative in their writing so they are able to write for relevant and meaningful purposes.

-- In EYFS children are given many opportunities to mark make creating their own lines, patterns and shapes to help make sense of their world.
+- Gaps are identified early and with our ‘keep up not catch up’ approach, all children will be fluent readers by the end of Key Stage 1 regardless of background.
+From the very start, the emphasis will be on decoding, expression and comprehending the texts.
+In EYFS children are given many opportunities to mark make creating their own lines, patterns and shapes to help make sense of their world.

 - Throughout the school children are taught to write through the process of collect, connect and create.
 They identify key features from exemplar texts, magpie ideas, connect with and practice skills and use this as a vehicle to produce their own published work they can take pride in.

 - There is an emphasis on cross curricular writing so that children are able to practice the skills they have learnt.